codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_430.rst

 - If you expect *Exception code* as *HTTP status code*, the HTTP status code will be changed.
   In that case, you need to implement ``HTTPExceptionInterface`` in the Exception.
 See :ref:`error-specify-http-status-code`.
 - If you expect *Exit code* based on *Exception code*, the Exit code will be changed.
-  In that case, you need to implements ``HasExitCodeInterface`` in the Exception.
+  In that case, you need to implement ``HasExitCodeInterface`` in the Exception.
 See :ref:`error-specify-exit-code`.

 Others
 ======